-Polish 'LGBT-free' town weighs risk of losing EU funds
+Polish 'LGBT-Free' town weighs risk of losing EU funds

 "If we accept that you condemn a sexual minority, tomorrow it will be religion, the day after it will be race," he told Reuters.

-A Polish rights organisation has also petitioned the European anti-fraud office OLAF to investigate whether EU funds disbursed in Poland are being misused by "LGBT-free" communities.
+A Polish rights organization has also petitioned the European anti-fraud office OLAF to investigate whether EU funds disbursed in Poland are being misused by "LGBT-free" communities.
 OLAF declined to comment.

-In Konskowola, in Poland's conservative heartland, some 70% of residents voted for Duda, a devout Catholic.
+In Konskowola, in Poland's conservative heartland, some 70 percent of residents voted for Duda, a devout Catholic.

 "The EU should not withdraw its funds," said Urszula Nowak, a 76-year-old pensioner who has lived her entire life in the village.
 "It would mean the EU was against our faith.
 The majority of Poles are Christian after all."